thombashi/DataProperty/README.rst

 Full example source code can be found at *examples/py/to_dp_matrix.py*

-Extract property for each column from a matrix
+Extract properties for each column from a matrix
 ------------------------------------------------------
 ``DataPropertyExtractor.to_column_dp_list`` method returns a list of ``DataProperty`` instances from a data matrix.
 The list represents the properties for each column.
 An example data set and the result are as follows: